Higher education in Quebec: 1960–2000

-During this decade post-secondary enrollments multiplied once again.
-Cégep enrollments doubled in the two-year pre-university programs and tripled in the three-year technical programs.
+During this decade post-secondary enrolments multiplied once again.
+Cégep enrolments doubled in the two-year pre-university programs and tripled in the three-year technical programs.
 Five English language Cégeps (four public and one private) came into full operation.
 Technical institutes and most classical colleges were integrated.
 Most universities were unionized, and differing visions of teachers and administrators over college policies and working conditions meant conflict and turbulence.
 In the universities, the student population increased by 87% in full-time programs, with an increase in part-time from 1/3 to ½ of the university population.
 The student population had a more heterogeneous background, and increased the numbers of women and older students.